 If you need to purchase a support incident for an old product version.
 Use an MSA Sign-in (not AAD) and a credit card, to purchase Pay Per Incident (PPI) – see Professional Support (pay-per-incident) support plans are not available for Azure Active Directory accounts

 The first time the workflow is used the user must complete a profile.
 First and Last name are greyed out because they are based on the account used to Sign-in.
 The information is used to set defaults and the values can all be changed later.

-If you added a contract and it is not displayed or are attempting to add a new contract and you have problems see Missing a support contract or Add Contract fails.
+If you added a agreement and it is not displayed or are attempting to add a new agreement and you have problems see Missing a support agreement or Add agreement fails.

-You need your support contract activated and the Access ID & Contract ID to add contract the first time; before you can create a support request online.
+You need your support agreement activated and the Access ID & agreement ID to add agreement the first time; before you can create a support request online.